wellyshen/react-cool-inview/README.md

   const ref = useRef();
   const { inView, entry } = useInView(ref, {
     threshold: 0.25, // Default is 0
+    onChange: ({ inView, entry, observe, unobserve }) => {
+      // Triggered whenever the target meets a threshold, e.g. [0.25, 0.5, ...]
+    },
     onEnter: ({ entry, observe, unobserve }) => {
-      // Triggered when the target element enters the viewport },
+      // Triggered when the target enters the viewport },
     onLeave: ({ entry, observe, unobserve }) => {
-      // Triggered when the target element leaves the viewport },
+      // Triggered when the target leaves the viewport },
     // More useful options...
   });